jidongxiao/networksecurity/labs/arp/README.md

 ![alt text](lab-arp-ip-forwarding-on.png "turning ip forwarding on")

+**Note**: If prior to step 3, your net.ipv4.ip\_forward flag (in attacker's VM) is already 1, then that ping command in step 2 would succeed.
+You can just switch this flag between 1 and 0 a couple of times and see how it affects the ping command; what you should observe is, when this flag is 1, ping should succeed; and when this flag is 0, ping should fail.

 4: After turning on ip forwarding, from the client machine and the server machine, ping again to confirm the forwarding is working.

 ```console